tommedema/osx-workstation/README.md

 ```

 You can now use aliases like:
-- `git put "my commit message"` to commit all and push.
+- `git put "my commit message"` to commit all and push
 - `git s` for git status

 ## Apps